Surry, New Hampshire

 Surry is a town in Cheshire County, New Hampshire, United States.
 The population was 820 at the 2020 census, up from 732 at the 2010 census.

 History

-Surry was chartered in 1769, and named for Charles Howard, Earl of Surrey.
+Surry was chartered in 1769, and named for Charles Howard, 10th Duke of Norfolk, and Earl of Surrey.
 The first census taken in Surry, in 1790, reported 448 residents.

 Geography

 According to the United States Census Bureau, the town has a total area of 41.4 km2, of which 40.6 km2 are land and 0.8 sqkm is water, comprising 1.97% of the town.
 The highest point in Surry is along the town's western border, on the upper slopes of Derry Hill, where the elevation reaches 1555 ft.

 Surry Dam on the Ashuelot River is in the south central part of town.
 It holds back Surry Mountain Lake, which functions as a recreational site.

 A waterfall locally known as 40 Foot Falls can be seen from Joslin Road on Merriam Brook.